cjtrowbridge/Python-RAM/README.md

-Read and Return(display) the data from the 100th record the 1000th recordoverwrite the 99th record and the 999th record with zero’s
+Read and Return(display) the data from the 100th record the 1000th recordo

+verwrite the 99th record and the 999th record with zero’s

 Again
 Read and Return the data from the 100th record